xXJuanDavidXx/xXJuanDavidXx/README.md

 ## What I'm Learning

 - **Deepening my Knowledge in Cybersecurity**: I'm constantly expanding my knowledge in cybersecurity, focusing on both defensive and offensive techniques.
-- **Improving Frontend Skills**: I'm working on improving my HTML, CSS, and JavaScript skills to create more dynamic and responsive web applications.
+- **Focus on Backend Development**: While I know the basics of HTML, CSS, and JavaScript, my main interest lies in backend development, where I enjoy building and optimizing server-side logic and architecture.

 ## Get in Touch